drift-labs/keeper-bots-v2/README.md

 ## Initialize User

-A `ClearingHouseUser` must be created before interacting with the `ClearingHouse` program.
+A `User` must be created before interacting with the `DriftClient` program.

 ```shell
 yarn run dev --init-user